 “It is so hard to be here with little children,” she continued.
 “They are constantly sick and there are no toys for them to play with.
 I hope that my children will be safe.
 I just wish for peace and safety.”

 Says Shereen, a displaced mother of three, “We can’t sustain ourselves here.
 We weren’t able to bring anything with us, even clothes or cash.
 We can’t live like this.”

 The U.N. has declared the crisis in Iraq to be at the highest level of humanitarian emergency, on par with Syria, South Sudan, and Central African Republic.

 At present, World Vision is responding to 13 humanitarian emergencies around the world, including the needs of hundreds of thousands of children and their families in Syria, Lebanon, Jordan, and Gaza.

 As with other disaster response efforts, World Vision is prioritizing the needs of children in this crisis, recognizing that they are always disproportionately affected by conflict and displacement.

 “It is absolutely heartbreaking.
-Everyone we meet just wants to go home, but they can’t,” says Kathryn Taetzsch, World Vision’s response manager for Iraq.
+Everyone we meet just wants to go home, but they can’t,” says World Vision’s Kathryn Taetzsch.
 “People are doing their best to take care of each other but they need so much, and they need it quickly.”